 State Forest Highlights

 Lakes for Fishing and Boating: Two Inlets State Forest is home to several pristine lakes, providing excellent opportunities for fishing and boating.
-Anglers can fish for species such as walleye and bass, while boaters can enjoy the calm and scenic waters.- Two Inlets Lake: Known for its clear waters and abundant fish populations, this lake is ideal for fishing, boating, and kayaking.
-Anglers can catch walleye, bass, and panfish.
+Anglers can fish for species such as walleye and bass, while boaters can enjoy the calm and scenic waters.

 - Little Bass Lake: Another popular fishing destination, Little Bass Lake offers plentiful populations of bass and northern pike.
 The lake’s serene environment is perfect for a relaxing day on the water.